Ikutarō Shimizu

 Ikutarō Shimizu (清水 幾太郎, Shimizu Ikutarō) was a Japanese sociologist, cultural critic, and prominent public intellectual.
-He taught sociology for many years Gakushūin University.
+He taught sociology for many years at Gakushūin University.

 Early life

 Shimizu was born in the Nihonbashi district of Tokyo in 1907, the son of a bamboo dealer.
-After graduating with a degree in sociology from Tokyo Imperial University in 1931, he secured a job as a research assistant in the Department of Sociology at the same university.
-During Japan's war years, he worked for the government think tank Shōwa Kenkyūkai, wrote editorials for the Yomiuri Shinbun, and in the final years of the war worked for the Navy Technical Research Institute.
-An ardent nationalist through the end of the war, Shimizu was said to have broken down in tears when he heard of Japan's surrender.
-In 1949, he was appointed professor of sociology at Gakushūin University, where he would continue to teach before taking early retirement amid the 1969 student riots.
+After graduating with a degree in sociology from Tokyo Imperial University in 1931, he became a research assistant in the Department of Sociology at the same university.
+During Japan's war years, he worked for the government think tank Shōwa Kenkyūkai, wrote editorials for the Yomiuri Shimbun, and, in the final years of the war, worked for the Navy Technical Research Institute.
+An ardent nationalist throughout the war, Shimizu reportedly broke down in tears when he heard of Japan's surrender.
+In 1949, he was appointed professor of sociology at Gakushūin University, where he taught until taking early retirement amid the 1969 student riots.
 Shimizu's 1948 textbook Lectures on Sociology is considered a classic in the field and was the first comprehensive Japanese textbook on sociology produced in the postwar period.